zuozhenggh/learning-library/data-management-library/mysql/mysql-migration/query/query.md

 ## Introduction

 In this lab, you will execute a few more long running queries on MySQL HeatWave to appreciate the performance gain using MySQL HeatWave
-What we will do is to execute the queries against MDS and MySQL HeatWave to compare the performance, we will use the magic switch **"use_secondary_engine"** to specify where are we going to send the queries to.
-If **"use_secondary_engine"** is enabled, the query will be sent to  MySQL HeatWave, otherwise, the query will be sent to MDS
+What we will do is to execute the queries against MySQL and MySQL HeatWave to compare the performance, we will use the magic switch **use&#95;secondary&#95;engine** to specify where are we going to send the queries to.
+If **use&#95;secondary&#95;engine** is enabled, the query will be sent to MySQL HeatWave, otherwise, the query will be sent to MySQL

 Estimated Time: 10 minutes